Docket Entries Since Last Update

 Although employees in the public sector do have some free speech rights, government employers can impose regulations on their employees’ conduct that are designed to protect health, safety, and welfare of the public.
 See POL.

-Despite the fact neither public or private employers have to accommodate political beliefs in the workplace, they may not be able to discipline or terminate employees because they hold particular political beliefs or because they express those beliefs outside of the workplace.
+Neither public or private employers have to accommodate political beliefs in the workplace, however they may not be able to discipline or terminate employees because they hold particular political beliefs or because they express those beliefs outside of the workplace.
 See State Comparison Chart: Lawful Activities.

 Federal law generally allows private employers to discipline or terminate employees for their behavior outside of work.
 However, some state laws protect lawful outside activity or limit an employer's ability to access or act upon employees’ social media accounts.
 See State Comparison Chart: Lawful Activities, State Comparison Chart: Social Media.